Here are some common questions about the races.

 What if I lose my bib?
 Can I still race?

-Is the 6 1/2 hr time limit to complete the marathon strictly enforced?
+Is the 3 1/2 hr Half Marathon and 6 1/2 hr Marathon time limit strictly enforced?

-Yes.
+Yes..
 Any runner not able to make it to the following checkpoints will be required to board the SAG shuttle van, which will follow the last runner for the entire race, and your race bib will be marked.
-Those on the shuttle will be required to remain onboard until the last runner has reached the finish line.
+Those on the shuttle will be required to remain onboard until the shuttle can safely return to the finish line without compromising the runners experience on the courses.
 Runners will not be allowed to receive post race finishing awards or prizes if you are picked up in the sag vehicle, however, you may enjoy the post race party and food at the finish area.

 MARATHON CHECKPOINTS (race begins at 7:30 am):

-- Complete the race in 6 1/2 hrs (from race start) When you register for the marathon on IMATHLETE, you will confirm that you understand the course time limit is 6.5 hrs.
+- Complete the race in 6 1/2 hrs (from race start) When you register for the marathon, you will confirm that you understand the course time limit is 6.5 hrs.

 HALF MARATHON CHECKPOINTS (race begins at 7:30 am):

-- Half Marathon Participants must be at Checkpoint #1 at Bearpin at 7.5 miles by 9:30 a.m.
-The Half Marathon begins at 7:30 a.m, so you need to be at this 1st checkpoint by 9:30 a.m.
+- Half Marathon Participants must be at Checkpoint at Biltmore House located at mile 6 by 9:00 a.m.
+The Half Marathon begins at 7:30 a.m, so you need to be at this 1st checkpoint by 9:00 a.m.

 - There is 3.5 hr. time limit on the course.
-When you register on IMATHLETE, you confirm that you understand the time limit is 3.5 hrs.
+When you register, you confirm that you understand the time limit is 3.5 hrs.

 What if I get an injury on the course?

 We will have medical staff on bicycles, course monitors and volunteers watching and assisting injured runners.
 In addition, we have 2 medical triage tents on the course to treat minor injuries, they can be found on our race map.
-If you are unable to continue the race because of a minor injury, you will board the sag vehicle (when it gets to you) and return to the finish area at the end of the race (approx 6 1/2 hrs after race start).
+If you are unable to continue the race because of a minor injury, you will board the sag vehicle (when it gets to you) and return to the finish area.
 If your injury is substantial and requires immediate medical care you will be transported to the medical tent at the finish line or to the emergency room by ambulance.

 How many water stations are there on the course?
 What type of energy drink and gel are available?